Knitting: Craftivism and charity

 Originally started after the 2004 Indonesian tsunami, Knitters Without Borders is a charity challenge issued by knitting personality Stephanie Pearl-McPhee that encourages hand knitters to donate to Médecins Sans Frontières (Doctors Without Borders).
 Instead of hand knitting for charity, knitters are encouraged to donate a week's worth of disposable income, including money that otherwise might have been spent on yarn.
 Knitted items are occasional offered as prizes to donors.
-As of September 2011, Knitters Without Borders donors have contributed CAD$1,062,217.
+As of September 2011, Knitters Without Borders donors have contributed C$1,062,217.

 Security blankets can also be made through the Project Linus organization which helps needy children.

 There are organizations that help reach other countries in need such as afghans for Afghans.
 This outreach is described as, "afghans for Afghans is a humanitarian and educational people-to-people project that sends hand-knit and crocheted blankets and sweaters, vests, hats, mittens, and socks to the beleaguered people of Afghanistan."

 The knitters of the Little Yellow Duck Project craft small yellow ducks which are left for others to find, as a random act of kindness and to raise awareness of blood donation and organ donation.
 The project was started in memory of a young woman who had collected plastic toy ducks and who died from cystic fibrosis while waiting for a lung transplant.
 Finders of the ducks are encouraged to log them on a website, which as of May 2020 shows that 12,265 ducks have been found in 106 countries.

+Beyond charity or humanitarian relief, craftivism in knitting spaces has also frequently taken the form of protest in support of certain political movements.
+Some scholars argue that craftivist demonstrations, including yarnbombing, illustrate the nature of fiber art as being part of a long tradition of feminist resistance and public disturbance.
+As such, recent research has explored craftivism and yarnbombing in the context of protest against colonialism, capitalism, slavery, gendered violence, and other issues.
+One example is the Pussyhat Project, in which knitting (and other fiber arts) came to the forefront of gender justice activism as knitters and crocheters mobilized in response to comments made regarding sexual assault by Donald Trump.
+The Pussyhat Project ultimately produced over a hundred thousand hats, distributed a day before the Women’s March on Washington on 19th January.